Marwan-Zakia/Marwan-Zakia/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Web-development.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at marwanamir.ma@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Portfolio]() for more details about me.
 I'm open to feedback and suggestions!